kubedb/docs/docs/guides/memcached/concepts/memcached.md

 You can also provide a template for the services created by KubeDB operator for Memcached server through `spec.serviceTemplate`.
 This will allow you to set the type and other properties of the services.

 KubeDB allows following fields to set in `spec.serviceTemplate`:

+- `alias` represents the identifier of the service.
+It has the following possible value:
+  - `primary` is used for the primary service identification.
+  - `standby` is used for the secondary service identification.
+  - `stats` is used for the exporter service identification.

 - metadata:
   - annotations